Waiting for the Storm

 She looks surprised.

-“And most people think I’m a fool for saying it.”
+“Most people think I’m a fool for believing the stones have some intelligence.”

 “Anything is possible,” I tell her.